 The nail has many soft tissue structures that help support and form the hard-outer nail, known as the nail plate.
 The attached figure depicts the gross structures described below.

 The nail folds are soft tissue structures that protect the lateral and proximal edges of the nail plate.
-The proximal nail fold also protects most of the nail matrix from trauma and ultraviolet rays.
+The proximal nail fold protects most of the nail matrix from trauma and ultraviolet rays.

 The cuticle (also known as the eponychium) grows from the proximal nail bed and adheres to the nail plate.
 Together, the proximal nail fold and cuticle form a protective seal against any irritants that may disrupt the matrix underneath.

 The nail matrix is located deep to the proximal nail fold and nail plate.
 The proximal nail matrix begins about halfway between the distal interphalangeal joint and the proximal nail fold.
 The distal nail matrix is visible through the nail plate as a white half-moon structure called the lunula.
 The nail matrix is responsible for the formation of the hard nail plate and is the only part of the nail unit that contains melanocytes.
 The nail cells, termed onychocytes, are pushed superficially and distally to form the nail plate.
 Different parts of the nail matrix form different sections of the nail plate.
 Generally, the dorsal aspect of the nail plate is formed from the proximal nail matrix, and the ventral nail plate is formed from the distal nail matrix.
 However, 80% of the nail plate is made from the proximal nail matrix.
 Therefore, a biopsy or surgery of the distal nail matrix will produce minimal damage to the nail plate.